Updated April 5, 2022, at 9:30 a.m. PT.

-Reproductive rights advocates have come out in force to support Lindsay R., an Arizona woman whom the state of Arizona has branded a child abuser because she used medical marijuana while she was pregnant.
-National Advocates for Pregnant Women (NAPW) and 45 leading health organizations, doctors, ethicists, scientific and medical experts, and advocates have filed a brief asking an Arizona Court of Appeals to overturn the state’s action.
+Reproductive rights advocates came out in force to support Lindsay.
+Last year, National Advocates for Pregnant Women (NAPW) and 45 leading health organizations, doctors, ethicists, scientific and medical experts, and advocates filed a brief asking an Arizona Court of Appeals to overturn the state’s action.

 On appeal, the state characterized Lindsay’s use of marijuana as “selfish behavior that wrongfully ‘prioritiz[ed] her own needs over those of her child.’”

 “My client was the only one who presented any science.
-She [submitted evidence] showing cannabis is a choice to treat HG during pregnancy,” said Scottsdale attorney Julie Gunnigle. “[C]ompared to the risks of the pharmaceuticals prescribed for HG that weren’t working, or the risk of having untreated HG, which is a one in three chance of a miscarriage [using medical marijuana poses] minimal risk, and it’s a decision that she was completely entitled to make.”
+She [submitted evidence] showing cannabis is a choice to treat HG during pregnancy,” said Gunnigle.
+“Compared to the risks of the pharmaceuticals prescribed for HG that weren’t working, or the risk of having untreated HG, which is a one in three chance of a miscarriage [using medical marijuana poses] minimal risk, and it’s a decision that she was completely entitled to make.”